Golf-Ryder Cup postponed due to coronavirus | Health

 "As disappointing as this is, our mandate to do all we can to safeguard public health is what matters most," PGA of America Chief Executive Seth Waugh said in a statement.
 "The spectators who support both the U.S. and European sides are what make the Ryder Cup such a unique and compelling event and playing without them was not a realistic option."

-The Ryder Cup is the latest event on a ravaged golf calendar to be hit by the coronavirus outbreak, which already forced three of the sport's four majors to be postponed while the British Open was cancelled.
-Team Europe, which has won four of the last five Ryder Cup events, previously named Padraig Harrington as their captain while the American team will be led by Steve Stricker in his home state of Wisconsin.
+The Ryder Cup and Presidents Cup are the latest events on a ravaged golf calendar to be hit by the coronavirus outbreak, which already forced three of the sport's four majors to be postponed while the British Open was cancelled.
+"These two premier international team events are lifted by the spirit of the fans," said PGA Tour Commissioner Jay Monahan.

+"With the uncertainty of the current climate, we fully support the Ryder Cup's decision to delay a year in order to ensure fans could be a part of the incredible atmosphere in Wisconsin, and the delay of next year's Presidents Cup was the right decision in order to allow for that option."